m-dml/m-dml.github.io/seminar.md

 <br/>

 ### 20. "Turning the Tide" 01.12.20
-Zegou Zhang will present "Reconstruction of the Basin-Wide Sea Level Variability in the North Sea Using Coastal Data and Generative Adversarial Networks,"[pdf](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2020JC016402) recently published from the from the [Hydrodynamics and Data Assimilation](https://www.hzg.de/institutes_platforms/coastal_research/system_analysis/data_analysis_assimilation/index.php.en) group at HZG together with  Sebastian Grayek and Emil Stanev.
+Zegou Zhang will present "Reconstruction of the Basin-Wide Sea Level Variability in the North Sea Using Coastal Data and Generative Adversarial Networks,"[pdf](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2020JC016402) recently published from the from the [Hydrodynamics and Data Assimilation](https://www.hereon.de/institutes/coastal_systems_analysis_modeling/hydrodynamics_data_assimilation/index.php.en) group at Hereon together with  Sebastian Grayek and Emil Stanev.

 This paper uses adversarial networks to predict sea level across the North sea, and achieves excellent agreement with sophisticated operational forecasting systems by applying machine learning to only a small number of tidal gauge readings.
 It combines many important concepts we've seen in previous seminars, including forecasting, conditional GANs and U-nets.
 Unlike most of our previous papers, however, this work takes these concepts to the point of generating useful outputs for a real physical and geographic system.